Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 You may be asked to have a subsequent interview with one of the postgraduate programme tutors where you can discuss your study plans.

 Applicants for the Master of Music (MMus), Professional Diploma (ProfDip) and Advanced Diploma (Performance) courses need to submit written requirements, please view these on the entry requirements page of the website.
+There are no academic written requirements for MA or PGCert.

 Information on the assessment fee and waivers can be found in the Your Application pages of our website, please click on the link below.